 However, student fees are invoiced for two sessions, namely:

-1. Fall-Winter session: The Fall/Winter session invoice summarizes both the Fall (September to December) semester & Winter (January to April) semester fees; and
+1. Fall-Winter Session: The Fall-Winter Session invoice summarizes both the Fall (September to December) semester and Winter (January to April) semester fees; and

 If not paid in full at the time the invoice is produced on SWS/ROSI, any outstanding account balance is subject to a monthly service charge of 1.5% compounded (19.56% per annum).

-More information relating to tuition, incidental and ancillary fees is available at: Student Accounts website.
+More information relating to tuition, incidental and ancillary fees is available at the U of T Student Accountswebsite.

 Information contained on this page and within in the attached documents is meant as a reference for students at TST member colleges, whilst TST endeavours to ensure the accuracy of the information on this page, no express or implied warranty or guarantee is given by the TST as to its accuracy.
 In particular, the TST does not make any express or implied warranty as to the accuracy, the TST will not be liable for any errors in, omissions from, or misstatements or misrepresentations (whether express or implied) concerning any such information, and will not have or accept any liability, obligation or responsibility whatsoever.
 Students should check with their own college with respect to ancillary and incidental fees.
 Fee structures and maximum increases are subject to change each academic year.